Deuterium fusion: In protostars

-The rate of energy generation is proportional to (deuterium concentration)×(density)×(temperature)11.8.
+The rate of energy generation is proportional to the product of deuterium concentration, density and temperature.
 If the core is in a stable state, the energy generation will be constant.
 If one variable in the equation increases, the other two must decrease to keep energy generation constant.
 As the temperature is raised to the power of 11.8, it would require very large changes in either the deuterium concentration or its density to result in even a small change in temperature.
-The deuterium concentration reflects the fact that the gasses are a mixture of ordinary hydrogen and helium and deuterium.
+The deuterium concentration reflects the fact that the gases are a mixture of normal hydrogen, helium and deuterium.